 From this money, pay yourself as if you were an employee.
 Your monthly salary is whatever you calculated as your monthly budget, your minimum monthly income from the past 12 months.
 On a set date each month, write yourself a paycheck.
 Leave the rest of the money in your business account.
 (Here’s more on the “virtual employer” concept.)

 At the end of each year, three things happen.

 - First, you reset your salary.
 Based on the previous year’s numbers, your income might increase — or it might decrease.

-- Next, you use the “extra” money you’ve been accumulating in your business account to pay taxes.
-I could write an entire article on budgeting for taxes with an irregular income, but for now let’s just note that it’s very important that you remember to account for them, especially if nobody else is withholding them from your paycheck.
+- Next, you use the “extra” money you have been accumulating in your business account to pay taxes.
+I could write an entire article on budgeting for taxes with an irregular income, but for now let’s just note that it is very important that you remember to account for them, especially if nobody else is withholding them from your paycheck.